 Watch here coming soon

 The final work, a moving-image audio-visual sketch Displace[in] The Backrooms is a response to the invitation to “post disquieting images that just feel off,” I have created a sketch using a still image activated by sound, or lack of it, to change the configuration of the space in which it is to affect the way the viewer sees it.
-It is moments of unvanny feelings I have that I try to recreate in sound and the affect on my body and psyche which is represented by the backrooms image.
+It is moments of uncanny feelings I have that I try to recreate in sound and the affect on my body and psyche which is represented by the backrooms image.
 The piece is contemplative and durational.
 The screen fills with the passing of activation on the image, which stands in place of my [the] human body in my work.
 It maps the dynamical relationship to bring a flow of the process of being alive, the flow of the present in conscious marked locations, all the while navigating a space between light and dark.
 The counting beginning at zero shows instances of the present, these will count to infinity, in theory, if left to run, representing the pthought about the dependent relationship between (a)image and (a)word(s) that activate each other.
 Maybe the counting ends in death, maybe not.
 I listened and thought about creating a sound and visual work dependent on each other, plus the added dimension of the out-of-frame space and sound traces being heard and listened.
 The space activates, and over time, the image becomes increasingly difficult to see, blinking as the light-er becomes visible and layers of memory tally up.
 This mapping of being are registered in numbers, and leaving traces as fog create a useless map.
 The image is constantly affected and displaced by the sonic material activating it, and the space is ac-cumulatively joined by a fog, not replaced by it; the image [the body] remains.

 References